On refined conjectures of Birch and Swinnerton-Dyer type for Hasse-Weil-Artin L-series: Introduction

 In \S\ref{k theory period sect} these results include establishing the precise link between $K_1$-valued periods, classical periods, Galois resolvents and suitably modified Galois-Gauss sums.

 In \S\ref{local points section} we shall prepare for subsequent $K$-theoretical computations with classical Selmer complexes by studying the cohomological-triviality of local points on ordinary abelian varieties.

-In particular, we shall use these results to define a natural $K$-theoretical invariant of the twist matrix of such a variety.

-We shall then give a partial computation of these invariants and also explain how, in the case of elliptic curves, the (assumed) compatibility under unramified twist of suitable cases of the local epsilon constant conjecture (as formulated in its most general form by Fukaya and Kato in \cite{fukaya-kato}) leads to an explicit description of the invariants.
+In particular, we use these results to introduce a $K$-theoretical invariant, the `\'etale discrepancy class', of the twist matrix of such a variety that, in essence, measures the difference between the image of the formal logarithm and an Euler characteristic arising from the \'etale cohomology of $\mathbb{G}_m$.
+We give a partial computation of these invariants and also explain how, in the case of elliptic curves, the (assumed) compatibility under unramified twist of suitable cases of the local epsilon constant conjecture (as formulated in its most general form by Fukaya and Kato in \cite{fukaya-kato}) leads to an explicit description of the \'etale discrepancy class.

-In \S\ref{tmc} we shall impose several mild hypotheses on both the reduction types of $A$ and the ramification invariants of $F/k$ that together ensure that the classical Selmer complex defined in \S\ref{selmer section} is perfect over the relevant $p$-adic group ring.
+In \S\ref{tmc} we impose several mild hypotheses on both the reduction types of $A$ and the ramification invariants of $F/k$ that together ensure that the classical Selmer complex defined in \S\ref{selmer section} is perfect over the relevant $p$-adic group ring.

-Working under these hypotheses, we shall then combine the results of \S\ref{k theory period sect} and \S\ref{local points section} together with a significant strengthening of the main computations that are made by Wuthrich and the present authors in \cite{bmw} to derive a more explicit interpretation of ${\rm BSD}(A_{F/k})$.
+Working under these hypotheses, we combine the results of \S\ref{k theory period sect} and \S\ref{local points section} together with a strengthening of the main computations of Wuthrich and the present authors in \cite{bmw} to derive a more explicit interpretation of ${\rm BSD}(A_{F/k})$.
 These results are in many respects the technical heart of this article and rely heavily on the subtle, and still for the most part conjectural, arithmetic properties of wildly ramified Galois-Gauss sums.

 The $K$-theoretical computations in \S\ref{tmc} also constitute a natural equivariant refinement and generalisation of several earlier computations in this area including those that are made by Venjakob in~\cite[\S3.1]{venjakob}, by the first author in \cite{ltav}, by Bley in~\cite{Bley1}, by Kings in~\cite[Lecture 3]{kings} and by the second author in \cite{dmc}.